 How Can You Tell If Your Cat Has Eaten Too Much Marigold Plants?

-These symptoms are most common if your cat has ingested the toxic variety of the Marigold plant, but symptoms such as gastric upset can occur in cats who have eaten too much of the potted Marigold plant.
+These signs are most common if your cat has ingested the toxic variety of the Marigold plant, but signs such as gastric upset can occur in cats who have eaten too much of the potted Marigold plant.
 A veterinarian will be able to give your cat the right medications and treatment to help them feel better quickly.
-Since excessive drooling and diarrhea are the most serious symptoms of Marigold poisoning, it can quickly cause a cat to become dehydrated, and they will need IV fluids from a veterinarian.
+Since excessive drooling and diarrhea are the most serious signs of Marigold poisoning, it can quickly cause a cat to become dehydrated, and they will need IV fluids from a veterinarian.

 If you share a love for both the attractive flowering Pot Marigold and cats, you can grow this plant with your cat because it is a non-toxic member of the Marigold plant family.
 However, you should take caution and consult with someone experienced in identifying the different plant species so that you can ensure you are growing the right type of Marigold with your cat to avoid any accidental poisoning.